 After the war, Jack returned to small town life north of Philadelphia.
-He married and had 2 children, and took a job working at a steel mill for U.S. Steel.
-After 10-11 years, the market for American steel dried up and the mills closed, so Jack found a new job driving for the medical clinic at the Willow Grove Naval Air Station.
+He married and had two children, and took a job working at a steel mill for U.S. Steel.
+After ten to eleven years, the market for American steel dried up and the mills closed, so Jack found a new job driving for the medical clinic at the Willow Grove Naval Air Station.
 He eventually retired from that position.

 Although Jack left Vietnam in 1970, Vietnam did not leave him.
 In fact, he’d been going to the Vietnam Veterans Memorial in Washington, DC, every Memorial Day and Veterans Day for years to pay his respects to his fallen comrades.
 He’d also wanted to write a song about his experience in Vietnam, but the inspiration wasn’t there.
 Then, one night in 1995, the inspiration suddenly came.
-Jack picked up his guitar, turned on his tape recorder, and in 15 minutes created the music and lyrics for The Promise.
+Jack picked up his guitar, turned on his tape recorder, and in fifteen minutes created the music and lyrics for The Promise.
 He took the tape to a producer at a local recording studio who liked it so much he wanted to produce it.
-They spent the next 2 hours recording the final version.
+They spent the next two hours recording the final version.
 The Promise was later played during the 1996 Memorial Day Ceremony at the Vietnam Veterans Memorial.
 Since then, the song has spoken to thousands of veterans and their families about the lasting impact the Vietnam War has had on those who fought and served.

 Voices to Veterans is proud to salute Specialist Jack Murphy for his service in the U.S. Army during the Vietnam War.
 Despite being in constant danger and threat from enemy fire, Jack did his duty with bravery and distinction.
 Most important, he’s never forgotten those he served with, standing side-by-side with them in time of war and preserving their memory after his return.
 We thank Jack for his unselfish service to our country and wish him fair winds and following seas.

 Now, please enjoy the song The Promise, by Jack Murphy: